thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/storing-credentials-in-cookies.md

 Cookie:     userType=guest
 ```

-Some clients \(e.g. Insomnia, Chrome\) will do this automatically, but we will later learn that in a front-end web applocation, `fetch()` won't do this automatically.
+Some clients \(e.g. Insomnia, Chrome\) will do this automatically, but we will later learn that in a front-end web application, `fetch()` won't do this automatically.
 We have to specify the `{ credentials: 'include' }` option in the fetch requests for which we want to include cookies.

 ## How to store/retrieve JWTs in a cookie in a back-end and front-end app